 Incorporating Dietary Supplements Safely

-The right amounts vary greatly.
-They depend on your age, gender, and specific circumstances like pregnancy.
-Consulting a healthcare provider ensures you're taking appropriate doses.
+The right amounts vary greatly — they depend on your age, gender, and specific circumstances like pregnancy.
+Consulting a healthcare provider ensures you take appropriate doses.

-Remember, supplements should complement a balanced diet, not replace it.
+- Supplements should complement a balanced diet, not replace it[8]FDA — Dietary Supplements View source.
 Whole foods provide additional nutrients that work together.

-Proper use requires monitoring your total intake from all sources.
-This includes fortified foods, natural dietary sources, and supplements.
-The goal is to get adequate amounts without approaching toxic levels.
+- Monitor total intake from all sources — fortified foods, natural dietary sources, and supplements — to stay within safe limits without approaching toxic levels.

 Overcoming Barriers: Cultural and Economic Factors